By Regina P. Brown

 Some Realtors® believe that wearing a name badge is cheesy.
 “We don’t need no stinking badges,” they proclaim.
 Physicians and attorneys don’t wear them, why should we?
 Well, they are not sales people.
 We are.
 That means we must advertise.
 And wearing a name badge is a fun and discrete way to stay at the top of consumers’ minds.

 A name badge makes you personable.
 It breaks down the barrier of being a “salesperson”.
-Wearing a badge is a great way to connect with people.
+Wearing a real estate name tags is a great way to connect with people.
 They feel comfortable starting a conversation with you.
 Notice that people are approaching you, instead of you trying to sell them.
 People love to buy things.
 But nobody wants to be sold.
 They want to be in control by reaching out first.

 Yes I agree, it’s tacky to wear a badge to family functions.
 But if you wear your name badge while working in the field, to business networking events, and while doing errands, you may be surprised at the positive response.
 I often add my REALTOR® blue “R” lapel pin, which can be worn by itself when the badge is overkill.